Black Studies 103 – Brown – African American Culture

 Social Issues and Culture

-When searching for information in the library catalog and databases, try combining some of the terms below with words that describe your specific topic.
+When searching for secondary sources in the library catalog and databases, try combining some of the terms below with words that describe your specific topic.
 For example, if you are doing research on music, you might search for African Americans AND culture AND music.

 - African American